Learning Quantized Continuous Controllers for Integer Hardware: Experiments

 \subsection{Noise injection}

-We evaluate robustness to input state perputations by adding i.i.d.\ Gaussian noise to the \emph{normalized} state at inference: $\hat{s}=\mathrm{norm}(s)+\epsilon$, $\epsilon\sim\mathcal{N}(0,\sigma^2)$ with $\sigma\in\{0.0,0.1,0.2,0.3,0.4,0.5\}$.
+We evaluate robustness to input state perturbations by adding i.i.d.\ Gaussian noise to the \emph{normalized} state at inference: $\hat{s}=\mathrm{norm}(s)+\epsilon$, $\epsilon\sim\mathcal{N}(0,\sigma^2)$ with $\sigma\in\{0.0,0.1,0.2,0.3,0.4,0.5\}$.
 We compare the \emph{selected} quantized model (Table~\ref{tab:final-config}) with the FP32 baseline.
-For each $\sigma$ and task we average returns over $10$ episodes per model and $10$ models, reporting the standard deviation across per-model means.
+For each $\sigma$ and task we average returns over $10$ models ($10$ episodes each) and report the standard deviation of model means.
 Figure~\ref{fig:noise} shows return vs.\ $\sigma$.
-Across tasks, quantized policies match or exceed FP32 at higher noise levels for the quantized models.
+Across tasks, quantized policies match or exceed FP32 at higher noise levels for the quantized models. {We hypothesize this to be due to training time discretization of the state space.
+While very similar states are often mapped to the same quantization bins, which filters out small noise, equally small noise can lead to changes in the utilized bins.
+To achieve high returns despite these discrete jumps for very similar states, the policy is forced to remain stable across adjacent bins.
+In contrast, the FP32 baseline may react to even small perturbations.}